Major revision September 2007

 PA918.
 To make councils more responsive and effective, it will be necessary to encourage cross-party cooperation, and weaken the hold of dogmatic ideologies and factions.
 The Green Party will not operate a system of whipping councillors into line, and Green Councillors will call upon other parties to do the same. (see PA857 iii)

-The following additional policy statements can be found in the Green Party Record of Policy Statements (RoPS) on Public Administration available on the Members webiste:
+The following additional policy statements can be found in the Green Party Record of Policy Statements (RoPS) on Public Administration available here:

 Right click here to download a PDF copy of this policy.